King County Executive Dow Constantine commits to depopulate youth jail by 2025

 King County has proclaimed a goal of “Zero Youth Detention” for years, even as a new jail facility was constructed.

+“Today’s announcement on the CFJC is significant because it would essentially be the fulfillment of the Zero Youth Detention goal,” a spokesperson for Constantine’s office wrote in an email to The Seattle Times.
+“This proposal would convert the remaining detention capacity at the CFJC … to be used for therapeutic and community use.”

-The recently-opened, 156-bed Patricia H. Clark Children and Family Justice Center (CFJC) replaced an older Youth Services Center (YSC) that had 100 more beds than the new facility — “almost twice the number of detention beds needed today,” according to the county’s CFJC website.
+The recently-opened, 112-bed Patricia H. Clark Children and Family Justice Center (CFJC) replaced an older Youth Services Center (YSC) that had 100 more beds than the new facility — “almost twice the number of detention beds needed today,” according to the county’s CFJC website.

 The CFJC, which includes courtrooms and other facilities in addition to jail beds, was initially built as a “part of our larger aspirational goal of a safer, more restorative alternative for every youth,” Constantine tweeted Tuesday.